erichard/SublimePHPCompanion/README.md

 ### use_sort_length

 When importing use statements with the `find_use` command, sort statements by the length of the line.

-### padawan_composer

-Command for running composer, e.g. `php /path/to/composer.phar` or `composer.phar` depending on the place, where you've installed composer.

 ## Licence